Turkish people: Etymology

+As a word in Turkic languages, Türk may mean 'strong, strength, ripe' or 'flourishing, in full strength'.
+It may also mean ripe as for a fruit or "in the prime of life, young, and vigorous" for a person.
+Róna-Tas (1991) pointed to a Khotanese-Saka word, tturakä 'lid', semantically stretchable to 'helmet', as a possible source for this folk etymology, yet Golden thinks this connection requires more data.

 Definition

-In the 19th century, the word Türk referred to Anatolian peasants.
+In the 19th century Ottoman Empire, the word Türk referred to Anatolian peasants.
 The Ottoman ruling class identified themselves as Ottomans, not as Turks.
+However, they still claimed to be members of Kayi tribe of Oghuz Turks and direct descendants of Oghuz Khan.
 In the late 19th century, as the Ottoman upper classes adopted European ideas of nationalism, the term Türk took on a more positive connotation.